jsgamez0/python_portfolio/README.md

 ## Snack Name Generator
 ### Summary:
 A snack name generator that asks users questions about what kinds of foods they like eating and gives them a snack food name at the end.
+Name generator results are Chocolate Icecream, Hot Chocolate, Cinnamon Bun, Pumpkin Pie, Cheesy Nachos, Cheese Puffs, Pretzel, and Trail Mix.
 ### Key Features:
 #### _Endless Mode_
 Users can continue to use the name generator after they have been given a snack food name.

 ## Pokemon Evolution Game
 ### Summary:
 A game where players can train, participate in gym battles, rest, and level up their pokemon.
-Alongside Squirtle, players go on a journey filled with action and eventually fight the final boss.
+Alongside Squirtle, players go on a journey filled with action and can eventually fight the final boss.
 ### Key Features:
 #### _Training_
 Players can choose to spend their day training their pokemon which will level them up by 1 level.
 Sometimes, a pokemon will do so well training that they level up twice in one day and become happy.